Rhythmic Sabbatical Fellowship

 In 2025, after an extensive community engagement process, we are offering something different: the Rhythmic Sabbatical Fellowship.
 This opportunity was designed for those who cannot take 3 continuous months off.
 Existing, conventional sabbatical programs tend to be off-limits for these leaders.

-Applications for the 2025 Rhythmic Sabbatical Fellowship open on Monday, March 3, 2025.
-Applications close on Monday, March 24, 2025, at 11:59pm Central Time.
+Applications for the 2025 Rhythmic Sabbatical Fellowship are now open.
+Applications close on Monday, March 24, 2025, at 11:59 pm Central Time.

 What is the Rhythmic Sabbatical Fellowship?